 CONFERENCE SESSION PROPOSAL FORM

-It is essential that Conference Sessions show project impact as well as ways in which they can be implemented across the field.
+It is essential that Conference Sessions show impact as well as ways in which they can be implemented across the field.
 It is critical that sessions be developed with specific learning objectives in mind.
 In addition, Conference Sessions must feature practitioners from the fields of arts marketing and/or fundraising.
-Proposals from independent consultants are encouraged, but should feature additional speakers who can address the daily work and experiences of conference attendees.
+Proposals from independent consultants are welcome, but should feature additional speakers who can address the daily work and experiences of conference attendees.

 We encourage session proposals that demonstrate a diversity among panelists, including organizational size, artistic genre, and geographic location.
 Americans for the Arts reserves the right to make adjustments to session proposals, including panel make-up, format, and description.

 Sessions may NOT be used to sell a consultant's services or products; our exhibiting and advertising opportunities are available for this purpose

 CRAFTING YOUR PROPOSAL:

 Step 1: Consider the Programmatic Theme – FUELING CHANGE.